-I like to be sure of the meaning of IT industry terms so when I found EaaS I looked it up to check the meaning.
-It appears that it can have two meanings: Everything-as-a-Service or Enterprise-as-a-Service.
-I think people might confuse the former with XaaS, which is used for Anything-as-a-Service.
-Here lies the problem with Cloud service abbreviations; even when you understand the concept or can make an educated guess, they can have more than one meaning.
+I work as a copywriter for IT companies, so I like to be sure of the meaning of IT industry terms.
+Accordingly, when I found EaaS, I looked it up to check the meaning.
+Unsurprisingly, I found that it has two meanings: Everything-as-a-Service and Enterprise-as-a-Service.
+This is not all.
+People might also confuse EaaS with XaaS, which usually means Anything-as-a-Service.
+Even when you understand the concept, Cloud computing abbreviations can be confusing.

-I was surprised to find how many interpretations there are for each term.
-Adrian Bridgewater’s piece in computerweekly.com here speculates on the three possible meanings for DPaaS.
+I was surprised to discover how many meanings there are for each term.
+Adrian Bridgewater’s piece in computerweekly.com here discusses three possible meanings for DPaaS.

-Some providers have created their own Cloud terms.
-Most people understand that a product or service that’s described as “aaS” is sold as a service, so it’s a neat way to convey an idea.
-Why not create your own “aaS” abbreviation?
-S1aaS is one of these.
-It belongs to storage supplier StorONE who offer their product as a service.
-Cisco has used some more, for example: CCaaS for contact-centre-as-a-service and even “customer experience as a service”.
+Most people understand that an aaS product is sold as-a-service.
+This makes it a neat way to convey an idea.
+Why not create your own aaS abbreviation?
+Some companies have done just that.
+Here is one example: S1aaS.
+This name belongs to StorONE who offer their storage product as a service.
+Similarly, Cisco has used CCaaS for contact-centre-as-a-service, and even customer-experience-as-a-service.

-SaaS is such a common term for Software-as-a-Service that it’s hardly necessary to write it out in full.
-However, for other cloud terms people may find an explanation useful.
-The best practice is therefore to write the term in full, for clarity, at the first mention.
+SaaS is so common now that we rarely need to write it in full.
+However, other Cloud computing terms may not be so clear, so it is good to offer an explanation.
+In fact, the best practice is always to write the term in full, at the first mention.

-As I researched this article, I found some older research from the early days of the Cloud business model, which described how 49% of IT managers found it challenging to get approval for “SaaS” expenditure.
-But if they re-named it as “on-demand” computing, they found it easier to get their proposals signed off.
+While I was researching this article, I found some research from the early days of Cloud computing.
+This research described how 49% of IT managers found it challenging to get approval to buy “SaaS” services.
+They also found that if they re-named “SaaS” as “on-demand computing”, senior management were more willing to approve their purchases.

-Nowadays the majority of software solutions are delivered through the Cloud.
-Does this mean Cloud computing is so ubiquitous that SaaS for Software-as-a-service hardly merits a mention?
-The analysts at Forrester wrote that in 2022, we have gone beyond aaS technologies to “a more complex Cloud ecosystem”.
-Cloud service configurations are evolving into multiple variations: “private clouds” and “hybrid clouds” and more.
+Nowadays, most IT providers deliver their solutions through the Cloud.
+Does this mean that “Software-as-a-service” hardly merits a mention?
+Earlier this year, the analysts at Forrester wrote that we have gone beyond “aaS” technologies to “a more complex Cloud ecosystem”.
+They are making the point that we have moved on.
+Now we talk about “private clouds”, “hybrid clouds” and more.

 Here are the meanings for the terms above: